SPIRAL, GAINES, and GRASP Composed Ciphers

 01 September 2024

-The GRASP cipher is as follows:
+The GRASP cipher I created to demonstrate this is as follows:

 KXKPXWFTSH?OWPXOVUSUAQBKJQRPGQ